Edmond P. Talbot: Run for Lt. Governor

 In 1926, Harry J. Dooley and Joseph B. Ely competed for the Democratic nomination for lieutenant governor.
 On August 28, Dooley dropped out of the race and endorsed Ely, the candidate endorsed by party leadership, which would allow for more geographically balanced ticket.
 As Dooley did not exit the race before the August 13 deadline for withdrawals, his name remained on the ballot, however it was believed that Dooley's support of Ely would result in Ely easily winning the primary.
 Dooley ended up winning the primary, but refused the nomination as did Ely, who believed the means to be an embarrassment.
 Talbot was offered and accepted the nomination for lieutenant governor.
 Party leadership hoped that Talbot would help the ticket attract votes from the state's 75,000 to 80,000 French-speaking residents, 75% of which were believed to be Republican supporters.
 Talbot lost to Republican Frank G. Allen 57% to 40%.
 Talbot did not receive as large of a vote as expected and there was no evidence that he had been able to bring any French-Canadian voters to the Democratic ticket.

 Return to city government

 In 1928, Fall River switched to a Plan D Charter, which replaced the mayor-alderman form of government with a city manager-city council form of government.
-Talbot was elected mayor by 981 votes and the "Talbot slate" of candidate won a majority on the council.
+Talbot was elected mayor by 981 votes and the "Talbot slate" of candidates won a majority on the council.
 He was defeated for reelection by councilor Daniel F. Sullivan 18,326 votes to 16,457.
 Talbot's slate also lost all but one seat on the council.